 11. A Full Stomach

 Bring milk or water to drink along with snacks that contain protein.
 This will curb your toddler’s hunger and help them stay hydrated and sleepy longer on the plane.

 We try to avoid sugary drinks, so we usually opt for flavored water, with no added sugar.
-It helps keep our little guy hydrated, and he sleep longer.
+It helps keep our little guy hydrated, and he sleeps longer.
 We’ve started doing this at home and there was a noticeable difference in his sleeping patterns.

 12. Bring Something Familiar

 Pack items they are familiar with, such as their favorite toy, blanket, stuffed animal, etc., in their bag so you won’t forget it.